-DTE River Rouge acts as an intermediate coal processer for the U.S. Steel blast furnaces on Zug Island and the Severstal blast furnaces in Dearborn.
-This coal, known as the PCI coal, is pulverized in one of five coal mills and is either piped across the Rouge River to Zug Island or trucked to Severstal.
+DTE River Rouge acts as an intermediate coal processer for the U.S. Steel blast furnaces on Zug Island and A.K.
+Steel (formerly known as Severstal) blast furnaces in Dearborn.
+This coal, known as the PCI coal, is pulverized in one of five coal mills.
+Mills number 1, 2, 5 and 6 are used to pulverize the coal sold to U.S. Steel and the product is piped across the Rouge River to Zug Island.
+The coal processed at the Alstom Mill (or Mill 3-4) is sent to an on-site Silo and trucked to A.K.
+Steel.
 Particulate emissions from the PCI coal mills and PCI handling equipment are controlled by fabric filters.
+There are two stacks, one for each coal mill operation.

 DTE River Rouge houses three electric utility steam boilers; from east to west the boilers are named Unit 1, Unit 2, and Unit 3.
-Unit 1 is a 2400 million British thermal unit (MMBtu) per hour unit originally designed to fire coal, then switched to burn oil in the early 1970s, and finally converted to combust natural gas, exclusively, in 1999; Unit 1 is used for backup or peaking power, is rarely in service, and last operated in 2005.
+Unit 1 is a 2400 million British thermal unit (MMBtu) per hour unit originally designed to fire coal, then switched to burn oil in the early 1970s, and finally converted to combust natural gas, exclusively, in 1999.
+Unit 1 is used for backup or peaking power, is rarely in service, and last operated in 2005.
 Units 2 and 3 are 2280 MMBtu per hour and 2670 MMBtu per hour, respectively, coal-fired units that are also equipped with gas burners.
 Unit 2 is tangentially-fired and Unit 3 is wall-fired.
 Excess blast furnace gas and coke oven gas generated from operations on Zug Island may be combusted in Units 2 and 3 as a supplemental fuel.
 Units 2 and 3 are also permitted to combust up to 10,000 tons of dried paint solids annually from auto assembly plants.